apetresc/homelab/README.md

 - `euclid`: An Intel S2600GZ with an Intel Xeon CPU E5-2620 @ 2.00GHz and 64GB
   of ECC RAM running Proxmox.
-- `coxeter`: An ASUS RAMPAGE V EDITION 10 with 64GB of non-ECC DDR4 RAM running Windows 10 inside Hyper-V alongside a WSL2 engine running Kubernetes.
+- `coxeter`: An ASUS RAMPAGE V EDITION 10 with 64GB of non-ECC DDR4 RAM running Proxmox.
-- `newton`: An M1 Mac Mini with 16GB of RAM running macOS 11.5.
+- `newton`: An M1 Mac Mini with 16GB of RAM running macOS 14.

 ## Configuration